Operation Market Garden: Remainder of Polish paratroopers enter the battle

 After two days of delay due to the weather, the remainder of the Polish 1st Independent Parachute Brigade under Major-General Stanislaw Sosabowski entered the battle on the afternoon of 21 September, delivered at about 17:15 by 114 C-47s of the U.S. 61st and 314th Troop Carrier Groups.
 Two of the brigade's three battalions were dropped amidst heavy German fire, opposite the 1st Airborne Division's position on a new drop zone south of the Rhine near the village of Driel.
 The remaining battalion was recalled due to the weather and dropped two days later and 22 km away near Grave to avoid the flak.
+1003 men had arrived and casualties during the drop and later that day amounted to five killed and 25 wounded.

 Intending to use the Heveadorp ferry to reinforce the division, they discovered that the opposite bank was dominated by the enemy and that the ferry was missing; it was later found downstream past the road bridge, completely unserviceable.
 Unable to help the British, the Polish withdrew to Driel for the night and organised defence there, with the Rhine behind their backs and German units increasing in strength around them.
-The brigade had lost 25% of its fighting strength, amounting to 590 casualties.
 Several attempts to cross the Rhine on improvised equipment were only partly successful due to heavy German fire and an inability by the 1st Airborne to secure the landing area on the Rhine's northern bank.
 The 1st Airborne Division made radio contact during the day with guns of the 64th Medium Regiment of XXX Corps' artillery, which had advanced with the ground forces and were assigned to the division for support.
 Unlike many others, this radio link worked throughout the battle and the regiment provided valuable fire support to the division.